What is Tracleer?

 a light-headed feeling, like you might pass out;

-liver problems--nausea, vomiting, fever, upper stomach pain, tiredness, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes); or
+liver problems--nausea, vomiting, fever, upper stomach pain, tiredness, dark urine, jaundice (yellowing of the skin or eyes); or

 flushing (warmth, redness, or tingly feeling);